-2.2 Non-GAAP (or Alternative Performance) measures
+2.1 Non-GAAP (or Alternative Performance) measures

 Interim financial statements may form part of an interim report, which includes narrative and other analysis (sometimes referred to as 'Management Discussion and Analysis').
 Many entities include adjusted performance figures (which are non-GAAP or Alternative Performance Measures (APMs)) in that narrative and analysis.
-Those entities may wish to adjust those APMs to highlight the effects of COVID-19, and others may wish to introduce new APMs.